Cabreiro-Lab/micit_cancer_code/README.md

 ## Data

 The data used in this study is available in the `data` folder.
+This data is mostly present in the Supplemental Tables but also here for convenience.
+You may want to also download the data uploaded to Zenodo, but it is not necessary for the code to run.
+Additional tables are provided here to perform some of the analyses.
 The data is organized as follows:

 **KEGGEcoCycClass.csv**: List of KEGG and EcoCyc pathways and their corresponding classes for the nutrients in the Biolog plates.